 - Property excluded from marital property by a valid prenuptial or postnuptial agreement.

 When non-marital property and marital property are mixed during the marriage, dividing such property becomes more complex.
 For example, if marital assets are used to assist a business that one spouse held as non-marital property, the other spouse may be entitled to a portion of that business in a divorce.

 Dividing assets in a divorce is rarely a cut and dry process.
 To reach an agreement that is mutually satisfactory, which is usually the goal, sometimes lawyers must think outside the box.
 Our attorneys have been handling complex financial situations for 30 years, and we know how to find solutions to even the most challenging property disputes.
 While negotiating an agreement outside of court is preferred in order to save both time and expense, we are always prepared to advocate aggressively for our clients at trial.

-If you are considering divorce or have already begun the divorce process, contact Shaw Family Law, P.C. by calling 630-584-5550 to schedule a free initial consultation.
+If you are considering divorce or have already begun the divorce process, contact Shaw Sanders, P.C. by calling 630-584-5550 to schedule a free initial consultation.
 Our experienced attorneys will meet with you to discuss the specifics of your marital estate and explain how the property division process may apply in your divorce.
 We work closely with our clients to understand your objectives and priorities and develop a strategy to achieve the best possible outcome.
 We work with clients throughout Kane County and the surrounding areas including St. Charles, Geneva, Aurora, Batavia, Wheaton, Yorkville, Elgin, and DeKalb.